 Our first step was to find out what kids at our school knew about water conservation.
 We surveyed students in grades 3-12 and the results were pretty surprising.
 It was clear they needed more education.
 And now we had a challenge—how could we share information in a fun way?
 And where do kids go to find information?
 Why YouTube, of course!
 And so our project was born.

 We hope that you like our video and website.
 We had a lot of fun making them and we learned a lot too!
-Oh, and we won our regional LEGO competion and are on our way to Orlando Florida for the finals.
+Oh, and we won our Pacific NW Regional LEGO competition and went on to place second in the LEGO Nationals.

 Meet the Drip Kids